- 126.96.36.199 Taxpayer Advocate Service (TAS)

 IRC § 1441 provides for withholding of tax on payments to nonresident aliens.
-Treasury Regulation 1.1441-4(b)(2) mandates using Form 8233 (or an acceptable substitute) by an alien who is claiming exemption from withholding of income tax on compensation for independent or dependent personal services income because of a tax treaty, or:
+Treasury Regulation 1.1441-4(b)(2) mandates using Form 8233 (or an acceptable substitute) by a nonresident alien who is claiming exemption from withholding of income tax on compensation for independent or dependent personal services performed in the United States because of an applicable provision in a tax treaty y, as follows:

 If taxpayer (TP) is a nonresident alien individual who is receiving...
 Then, if the TP is the beneficial owner of that income, use this form to claim...
 Compensation for independent personal services performed in the United States A tax treaty withholding exemption for part or all of that compensation and/or to claim the daily personal exemption amount.
 Compensation for dependent personal services performed in the United States A tax treaty withholding exemption for part or all of that compensation.

 Do not use Form 8233 to claim the daily personal exemption amount.

 Non-compensatory scholarship or fellowship income and personal service income (including compensatory scholarship or fellowship income) from the same withholding agent A tax treaty withholding exemption for part or all of both types of income.